stevejpurves/humaninversion/readme.md

 to think of as training levels, that you'd do before starting the harder levels.

 ## "Play" Online
-A lots of features that would make this a game (ok, a contest)are still to come but you can still play online here:
+A lots of features that would make this a game (ok, a contest)are still to come but you can still play the Pre-Alpha version online.

+Known Issues:
+- Only working in chrome and firefox
+- Only works on larger screens.
+If you see lots of whitespace, try zooming out.

 [http://humaninversion.pythonanywhere.com/](http://humaninversion.pythonanywhere.com/)